tjweisman/geometry_tools/README.md

 `geometry_tools` can help you:

-- perform numerical (or sometimes, exact) computations with objects in hyperbolic space, in multiple models (namely the Klein, hyperboloid, projective, Poincare, and half-space models)
+- perform numerical (or sometimes, exact) computations with objects in hyperbolic space, in multiple models (namely the hyperboloid, projective, Poincare, and half-space models)

 - draw nice pictures in the hyperbolic plane, the real projective plane, and the complex projective line